branjwong/bus-374-organizational-theory/docs/html/_sources/9_status_quality_social_order.rst.txt

     - if market actors with low-status affillations bid for inputs that are necessary to produce high-quality goods, it is likely these actors will be outbid by their competitors with higher-status affiliations, since this latter group will be able to command higher prices for the goods that follow
     - low status actors may face greater barriers and have less incentive to pay the costs as associated with producing high-quality products, whereas high status actors will have fewer barriers and thus greater incentive to produce hihger quality

-- hypotheses
+.. admonition:: Hypothesis 1

-    1. the status of an actor's affilliates will have a positive effect on the actor's reqards in the market
+    the status of an actor's affilliates will have a positive effect on the actor's reqards in the market

+.. admonition:: Hypothesis 2

-    2. the status of an actor's affiliates will increase returns to past demonstrations of quality
+    the status of an actor's affiliates will increase returns to past demonstrations of quality

+.. admonition:: Hypothesis 3

-    3. the higher the status of an actor's affiliates, the more likely that the actor will subsequently choose to produce high-quality products
+    the higher the status of an actor's affiliates, the more likely that the actor will subsequently choose to produce high-quality products

 - question: what prevents all actors from developing high-status affiliations, and, in the process, diluting the status signal?